-I have combined appointment as professor of Social Medicine at Karolinska Institutet and senior consultant at the Centre for Epidemiology and Community Health, Stockholm county council.
+I have combined appointment as professor of Social Medicine at Karolinska Institutet and senior consultant at the Centre for Epidemiology and Community Health, Region Stockholm.
 I am a medical doctor specialized in Social Medicine and have a MSc in clinical epidemiology and a PhD in Social Medicine and Public Health.

-I am also group leader for the Social medicine, infectious diseases and migration research group at the Department of Public Health Sciences.
+I am also group leader for the Social medicine, infectious diseases and migration research group at the Department of Global Public.

 I worked for 13 years for the Global TB Programme at the World Health Organization, where I coordinated global policy development on social determinants, screening, management of comorbidities, and social interventions to improve TB detection, adherence and financial risk protection.
 I also led the development of a new global TB indictor for the assessment of the economic impact of TB for patients and effected households.